-There are at least 2,991 historical markers in Missouri, by our count.
-We have cataloged 2,979 historical markers and 362 war memorials—each individually presented on 3,290 illustrated, annotated, and searchable pages of the Historical Marker Database.
+There are at least 3,267 historical markers in Missouri, by our count.
+We have cataloged 3,258 historical markers and 418 war memorials—each individually presented on 3,616 illustrated, annotated, and searchable pages of the Historical Marker Database.
 Pages for historical markers from this state make up 1.8% of our total.
-In addition, we are reasonably certain of another twelve historical markers in Missouri that we don’t yet have, and instead show on our Want List.
+In addition, we are reasonably certain of another nine historical markers in Missouri that we don’t yet have, and instead show on our Want List.
 Our correspondents have been finding and adding hundreds of markers a month to the database from all over the world, so next time you visit this page you will probably find that the numbers here have changed.

 The first Missouri marker in the database, Tom Sawyer’s Fence, was added December 27, 2007.
 It was photographed in Hannibal in Marion County.
 The last one added was submitted on February 3, 2023, and titled Tuskegee Airmen of St. Louis.
-It is in Greenville in Wayne County.
+It is in St. Louis.
 Keeping in mind that the erection date of many markers in the database is not known, the earliest historical marker we know of in Missouri was erected in 1868.
 It was this one: 39th Regiment Monument, and one of our correspondents found it in Jefferson City in Cole County on March 25, 2021.

 Missourians don’t want to forget their Industry and Commerce history.
 How do we know?
-Because there are more historical markers in the database from Missouri about Industry and Commerce—705 of them—than about any other historical topic.
-It is followed by Settlements and Settlers with 625 markers.
+Because there are more historical markers in the database from Missouri about Industry and Commerce—769 of them—than about any other historical topic.
+It is followed by Settlements and Settlers with 651 markers.

 The first marker added to the database with the Industry and Commerce topic was also Tom Sawyer’s Fence, added December 27, 2007.
 It had been erected in Hannibal in Marion County.
-The last one submitted was submitted on December 28, 2021, and titled 66 Drive-In Theatre, Carthage, Missouri.
-It had been erected in 2003 in Carthage in Jasper County.
-The earliest marker erected with the Industry and Commerce topic that we have listed was erected in 1913.
-It is Sanders Tavern - 1826, found in Warrenton in Warren County on May 19, 2011.
+The last one submitted was submitted on February 3, 2023, and titled Charmaine S. Chapman.
+It had been erected in St. Louis.
+One of the earliest marker erected with the Industry and Commerce topic that we have listed was erected in 1913.
+More than one was erected in 1913.
+This is one of them: Sanders Tavern - 1826, found in Warrenton in Warren County on May 19, 2011.

 What is the most interesting historical marker in Missouri?
 What we know is that The Burnt District Monument is the most viewed entry in the database from Missouri since it was added in 2009.
 It is located in Harrisonville in Cass County.
-This year so far, the most viewed Missourian entry is located in Weston in Platte County.
-It is Timeline of Weston History.
+This year so far, the most viewed Missourian entry is located in Springfield in Greene County.
+It is Jerry Hughes.

 Getting back to the independent city of St. Louis, the first marker added to the database from there, In Memory of Robert E. Lee, was added January 25, 2008.
 It was erected in 1977.
-The last one submitted was uploaded on December 31, 2021, and is titled Saint Louis Zoo 2004: Gateway to the Animal World.
+The last one submitted—also the last one submitted in all of Missouri—was uploaded on February 3, 2023, and is titled Tuskegee Airmen of St. Louis.
 The earliest marker erected in St. Louis that we have listed was erected in 1874.
 It was Nathaniel Lyon on July 3, 2011.

 And finally the first, last, and oldest markers from Kansas City.
 The first: Mutual Musicians Association Building, was added March 28, 2008.
 It had been erected in 1981.
-The last: Storm of Lead added on December 1, 2021.
-It had been erected in 2020.
+The last: Trail Remnants added on September 28, 2022.
 The earliest marker erected was erected in 1902: Forest Hill Confederate Memorial, added on January 18, 2010.